Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

-From jeans to watch caps (and nearly everything between), the rugged wardrobe was born at sea.
 This is especially true of our foul-weather pieces.
-The peacoat, the N1 deck jacket, and the duffel coat all saw extensive seaborne service before they made landfall in civilian style.
+The deck jacket, the peacoat, and the duffel coat all saw extensive seaborne service before they made landfall in civilian style.

-Starting in the nineteenth century and accelerating after the war, naval outerwear has moved inland.
-Today, from sea to shining sea, the peacoat, N1, and duffel together form the sturdy backbone of casual outerwear.
+Starting in the nineteenth century and accelerating after WWII, naval outerwear has moved inland.
+Today, from sea to shining sea, the deck jacket, peacoat, and duffel together form the sturdy backbone of warm and weather-resistant casual outerwear.

 Up Periscope!